bharat-bhushan05/Learning-Terraform/meta_args/Readme.md

 # Terraform — Meta-arguments (deep dive)

-Nice — meta-arguments are one of the most powerful parts of Terraform.
+Meta-arguments are one of the most powerful parts of Terraform.
 They let you control *how* Terraform creates and manages blocks (resources, modules), rather than *what* attributes those blocks have.
-Below I explain the key meta-arguments in depth, cover best practices and pitfalls, and then give you a set of practice challenges (with hints/outlines) so you can test your skills.
+Below will explain the key meta-arguments in depth, cover best practices and pitfalls, and then give you a set of practice challenges (with hints/outlines) so you can test your skills.

 ---